 How much would you like to invest?

-The way the stock market works — and works for you — is as simple as a high school economics class.
-It’s all about supply and demand, and the way those factors affect value.
-Investors purchase market assets like stocks (shares of companies), which increase in value when the company does well.
-As the company in question makes financial progress, more investors want a piece of the action, and they’re willing to pay more for an individual share.
+The way the stock market works — and works for you — is all about supply and demand, and the way those factors affect value.
+When you purchase assets like stock (a fractional ownership stake in a company), you’ll make money when the company does well and the stock price goes up.
+Then, as a company’s performance continues to improve, more investors want in on the action.
+As a result, those investors are willing to pay more for shares.

-That means that the share you paid for has now increased in price, thanks to higher demand — which in turn means you can earn something when it comes time to sell it.
-(Of course, it’s also possible for stocks and other market holdings to decrease in value, which is why there’s no such thing as a risk-free investment.)
-Historically, the average rate or return for the stock market has hovered around 10%.
+That means that the shares of stock you own have now increased in price, thanks to higher demand.
+If you sell your shares at a price higher than you paid, you’ll make money.
+Of course, it’s also possible for stocks and other market holdings to decrease in value, which is why there’s no such thing as a risk-free investment.

 You likely won’t see serious growth without heeding some basic market principles and best practices.
 Here’s how to ensure your portfolio will do as much work for you as possible.

-Although it’s possible to make money on the stock market in the short term, the real earning potential comes from the compound interest you earn on long-term holdings.
+Although it’s possible to make money on the stock market in the short term, the real earning potential comes from long-term investing and the power of compound interest.
 As your assets increase in value, the total amount of money in your account grows, making room for even more capital gains.
 That’s how stock market earnings increase over time exponentially.

 Time is an important component of your overall portfolio growth.
 But even decades of compounding returns can only do so much if you don’t continue to save.

-Let’s go back to our retirement example above — only this time, instead of making a $1,000 deposit and forgetting about it, let’s say you contributed $1,000 a year (this comes out to less than $20 per week).
+Let’s go back to our retirement example above — only this time, instead of making a $1,000 deposit and forgetting about it, let’s say you contributed $1,000 a year.

 If you started making those annual contributions at age 20, you’d have saved about $325,000 by the time you celebrated your 70th birthday.
 Even if you waited until 60 to start saving, you’d wind up with about $15,000 — a far cry from the measly $1,800 you’d take out if you only made the initial deposit.